nh2tran/DeepNovo-DIA/README.md

 This version requires two input files: a spectrum mgf file and a feature csv file.
 The knapsack matrix (available from the above link) needs to be in the same folder as `deepnovo_main`.
 - We also provide a Windows executable file, which can be downloaded from the authors' website: https://cs.uwaterloo.ca/~mli/index.html
-This version includes feature detection and pre-processing modules to run directly on `.raw` files (from Thermo instruments).
+This version includes feature detection and pre-processing modules to run directly on `.raw` files (e.g., from Thermo instruments).
-This version also has a graphic user interface for convenience.

 (backup link: https://drive.google.com/open?id=1T07-YHvJdmSE1emx8U8YmYrtq0Z1mEbN)